WeblateOrg/weblate/docs/user/profile.rst

 Registration
 ------------

-While everybody can browse projects, view translations or suggest them, only registered users are allowed to actually save changes and are credited for every translation made.
+While by default everybody can browse projects, view translations or suggest them, only registered users are allowed to actually save changes and are credited for every translation made.